Managing Patients With Hip Fracture

 CATHETER-ASSOCIATED URINARY TRACT INFECTION

 A. Avoid indwelling catheters.
-Use an indwelling catheter only if evidence-based criteria are met, for example, Centers for Disease Control and Prevention (CDC) criteria (Gould et al., 2010).
+Use an indwelling catheter only if evidence-based criteria are met, for example, Centers for Disease Control and Prevention (CDC) criteria.

 B. Reassess the need for the catheter each shift and remove as soon as possible, within 36 hours after surgery.